| Neoplastic Disorders :

 Notwithstanding, the marrow response to this increase is not proportional,

 which suggests mechanisms of resistance to erythropoietin action.
+One of the suggested mechanism

 is related to increase of levels of interleukin-1 and others circulating